T-O-R-U-S/hack-chat-two/README.md

 # Hack Chat Two 🖥️
-The first HackChat (discontinued) has an awful codebase which makes me and YOU feel awful so I have decided to redo it with Svelte and Pusher!
+The first HackChat (discontinued) has an awful codebase which makes me and YOU feel awful so I have decided to redo it with Svelte and Channels!

 ## Future plans?
 - Account system